Skip to main content

 • grinding

-• “The hikaru routes alternate between tedious filler content where nothing happens to nonsensical, laborious action sequences where the main character is just a passive bystander.”
+• “The Hikaru routes alternate between tedious filler content where nothing happens and nonsensical, laborious action sequences where the main character is just a passive bystander.”

 • monetization

-The monetization strategy of the game has drawn criticism for being misleading, as it is marketed as "free to play" while requiring additional DLC purchases to access what many players consider essential content.
-Users feel that this approach turns the game into a demo rather than a complete experience, leading to frustration over the in-app purchases that feel intrusive.
-While some appreciate the opportunity to try the game before buying, the overall sentiment is that the marketing practices surrounding its monetization are poor.
+The monetization strategy of the game has drawn criticism for being misleading, as it is marketed as "free to play" while requiring additional DLC purchases to access essential content, leading some players to feel it functions more like a demo.
+While some appreciate the opportunity to try the game before committing to purchases, many express frustration over the in-app purchases that detract from the overall experience.

 • “I might watch to see if this game ever goes on sale for Steam winter or summer, but I'm not a fan of the practice of advertising a game as free to play and then requiring DLC purchases of what should essentially be base content.”